adokoye/employee-tracker/README.md

 # Employee Tracker

   ## Description:
-  This is a content management system that can enable anyone to navigate, view and interact with information stored in a database.
-This is created specifically to manage employee databases by allowing views of all employees, departments, roles, salaries and managers.
-Data can also be added and manipulated.
+  This is a content management system that allows a company to navigate, view and manage their employee database.
+It enables them to view designated departments, roles, salaries and managers of all employees.

   # Table of Contents